OktaCIAM/cookbook/docs/sessions/maxium-session-timeout.md

 createMaxSessionTimeoutPolicy();
 ```

-### Try it yourself
+#### Try it yourself
-Alternatively, you can use the REPL below to execute the script without the need of setting up any additional environments or tools.
+You can use the REPL below to execute the script without the need of setting up any additional environments or tools, simply update the environment variables and configure the settings.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@brh55/max-session-timeout-okta?lite=true"></iframe>

 ## Discussion
-When setting the rule the `maxSessionLifetimeMinutes`, Okta expects the `maxSessionIdleMinutes` to be set to equal or lesser than the session lifetime minutes.
+When setting the rule the `maxSessionLifetimeMinutes`, Okta expects the `maxSessionIdleMinutes` to be set to equal or lesser than the sessionlifetime minutes.

 ## Credits
 Credit to Sudipto Desmukh for providing this solution, his original write up can be found on his [blog](http://ptotech.blogspot.com/2018/03/sudipto-desmukh-set-maximum-session-timeout.html?m=1) and [Brandon Him](https://github.com/brh55) for the write-up and sample script.